8tentaculos/rasti/README.md

 # <a href="http://rasti.js.org"><img src="docs/logo.svg" height="80" alt="Rasti" aria-label="rasti.js.org" /></a>

-Rasti is a lightweight Javascript library designed for building user interfaces.<br />
+Rasti is a minimalistic, ultra-lightweight JavaScript library designed for efficient user interface development.<br />
-Its goal is to help you create projects with a small codebase and without the need for boilerplate.<br />
+Its goal is to help you create projects with a compact codebase, eliminating the need for boilerplate.<br />
-Rasti offers a low-level Model and View with an API similar to Backbone.js, but it also provides a higher-level Component class that enables a more composable and declarative approach to building UI components.<br />
+While offering a low-level Model and View with a Backbone.js-like API, Rasti also introduces a higher-level Component class that enables a more composable and declarative approach to building UI components.<br />
-With Rasti, you can easily create reusable UI components that are both modular and easy to understand.<br />

 The project is [hosted on GitHub](https://github.com/8tentaculos/rasti), and it's available for use under the [MIT](LICENSE.md) software license.<br />
 You can report bugs and discuss features on the [GitHub issues page](https://github.com/8tentaculos/rasti/issues).